mithun0119/NewsReaderAI/README.md

 ```

 # License
 This software is licensed under the Apache License 2.0.
-Feel free to use and modify it according to your needs.